Walking and Cycling

 Barmouth is a great centre for walking and cycling for all abilities.
 Whether you fancy a short excursion between coffee and lunch, or a longer, more energetic full day outing, there are options for all.
 In September the Barmouth Walking Festival offers over 35 guided walks over 10 days.

-We have started putting local walks into the ViewRanger app.
+We have started putting local walks into the OutdoorActive app.
 You can view this on a PC or download the app to your phone / tablet.
 Once downloaded, each walk can be followed with GPS without needing a phone connection.
-The walks are branded as "Barmouth Walking" and can be identified by All the walks can be found here.
+All the walks can be found here.

 Follow the Barmouth Heritage Trail to explore the old buildings and sites within Barmouth.
 This includes visiting Old Barmouth (The Rock) with its improbable alleyways and steps with cottages built on top of each other and gardens squeezed in between the rock, steps and houses.